omarwaleed/with-defer/README.md

-# @gopher.js/Defer
+# @gopher.js/defer

-Defer.js is a wrapper for your functions that tried to implement a similar way to `defer` keyword in go.
+Defer is a wrapper for your functions that tried to implement a similar way to `defer` keyword in go.

 ## Installation